Secure sensitive financial information from disclosure: data privacy & security in M&A transactions

 Traditionally encryption has been used to protect M&A data by preventing unauthorized access to documents.
 But that is as far as it goes.
 Once a document has been decrypted a user has full control of the document including the ability to pass it on to others.

-Secure deal rooms are often advertised as the best solution to secure M&A due-diligence information.
+Secure data rooms (also called secure deal rooms or virtual data rooms) are often advertised as the best solution to secure M&A due-diligence information.
 However they are not as secure as they might first seem.